KokelSan/hugging-face-unity-api/README.md

 1. Click "Install Examples" in the Hugging Face API Wizard to copy the example files into your project.
 2. Navigate to the "Hugging Face API" > "Examples" > "Scenes" folder in your project.
-3. Open the "ConversationExample" scene.
+3. Open the "TextToImageExample" scene.
 4. If prompted by the TMP Importer, click "Import TMP Essentials".
 5. Press "Play" to run the example.
 You should be able to use the UI to interact with the model.